 All of these things mean my travel plans usually go really smoothly; I pack really well and am prepared for most situations.
 BUT it also has its challenges too.

 Last week our travel plans completely changed.
-We were set to go back to Brisbane on 2 June, but got an offer to go to Thailand.
-So, we decided to extend our stay and completely change all of our travel plans + make some new ones.
+We were set to go back to Brisbane but got an offer to go to Thailand.
+So, we decided to extend our stay and completely change all of our travel plans and make some new ones.
 This kind of situation is a real minefield for all my weird traits.
-The adventurous part of me is really excited and loves the sudden change, but the super organised part of me is trying to go into overdrive and plan the living daylights out of it, when it’s just not possible.
+The adventurous part of me is really excited and loves the sudden change, but the super organised part of me is trying to go into overdrive and plan the living daylights out of it when it’s just not possible.

 Letting go of all the things out of my control has been a massive learning curve for me and I guess situations like the one this week are there to test me and push me to learn and grow.
 It’s also a huge part of why Matt and I are so good together.
 I speed him up and he slows me down.
 Balance.